API Reference

 • outfile::String="gridded_output.nc": Output file path

 • backend: KernelAbstractions backend (default: nothing for sequential Welford path).
-Use CPU() for threaded KA execution or CUDABackend() for GPU.
+Use CPU(), CUDABackend(), MetalBackend(), or another compatible KA backend.

 source